SpeedyWeather/SpeedyWeather.jl/docs/src/setups.md

 run!(simulation,n_days=20)
 ```

 Woohoo!
-I can see turbulence!
+Something is moving!
 You could pick up where this simulation stopped by simply
 doing `run!(simulation,n_days=50)` again.
 We didn't store any output, which
 you can do by `run!(simulation,output=true)`, which will switch on NetCDF output
 with default settings.
 More options on output in [NetCDF output](@ref).